The Writer, Almeida Theatre

 The Writer is both a play about sexual politics in the theatre, and a show about the politics of playwriting and staging fiction.
 Its emotional fuel is anger about male domination of the world, and a certain bitter despair about how this abusive power seeps into all of our heads.
 Male as well as female.
 And the pressure that many women feel: to do what’s expected of them; to be successful on someone else’s terms; to have babies.
 The fractured form of the story reflects the fact that Hickson avoids easy answers and offers no solutions.
 Power is everywhere.
 And everywhere makes sorrow.

 Even the utopian moments of the play are fictions, or research on the path to writing theatrical fiction.
 Yet the anger expresses itself with an urgency that should make us question our own complacency.
 After all, if it seems a bit unreasonable to expect theatre to change the world, surely it is good that it at least voices criticism of the status quo.
-And that’s what The Writer does so well.
+And that’s what The Writer does so well, while making knowing references to other work such as Tom Stoppard’s The Real Thing and Laura Wade’s Posh (and Consent and The Curious Incident of the Dog in the Night-Time).
 Typically, it also shows us that the desire to change the world usually turns into the desire to change our sexual relationships, which seems easier although, as Hickson demonstrates, this also has its own problems.
 Its own scalding tears.

 In the end, I left the theatre with a lot of questions buzzing around my head.
 How much power do men have over female artists?
 Is all good art subject to commercial pressures?
 Does truthful art have to be created in pain and poverty?
 Is a utopian alternative possible?
 And should it be, for women, a lesbian one?
 And what about power relations in a lesbian couple, not to mention race… Director Blanche McIntyre’s brilliantly acted production offers wit and clarity, with Garai and West particularly impressive in the range of their emotional responses.
 Likewise Rossi and Gould are utterly convincing.
 Along with Anna Fleischle’s neat designs, they make a strong case for theatre as a place to debate the most urgent issues of the day and prove that, for some women, experimenting with form is not an option, but a necessity.